Cambridge Pre-U

-The Cambridge Pre-U is a school leaving qualification from Cambridge Assessment International Education that is an alternative to the current A Level qualification.
-It is principally aimed at students aged 16–19, and has recognition for university entrance.
+The Cambridge Pre-U was a school leaving qualification from Cambridge Assessment International Education that was an alternative to the current A-Level qualification.
+It was offered between 2008 and 2023 and was principally aimed at students aged 16–19, and has recognition for university entrance.

 The Cambridge Pre-U was launched in 2008 by Cambridge International Examinations in order to create a qualification which would offer additional depth in subjects beyond the standard A-Level syllabus.
-A number of independent, grammar and comprehensive schools and sixth-form colleges have replaced A-Levels with Cambridge Pre-Us in some subjects.
-A British school in Kenya switched to Pre-U, making it the first centre for these examinations outside the UK.
-Over 120 schools offer Cambridge Pre-U in at least some subjects and over 300 further schools have registered interest.
+A number of independent, grammar and comprehensive schools and sixth-form colleges replaced A-Levels with Cambridge Pre-Us in some subjects.
+Over 120 schools offered Cambridge Pre-U in at least one subject and with some schools switching completely to offering solely the Pre-U.

-As there are continuous reforms with British A-levels, some schools have not only decided to offer the Cambridge Pre-U as an alternative but to switch completely to offering solely the Cambridge Pre-U (or other exams such as International A-levels, the IB etc.) to offer students a more consistent education.

-The Cambridge Pre-U is linear, like the UK A level (the international A level variant delivered by Cambridge International Examinations is also linear), and does not have any compulsory principal subjects as the International Baccalaureate does: students have a free choice of three such "Principal Subjects" out of 27.
-Additional subjects may be taken, though not incorporated into the Diploma.
-There are also 'short courses', consisting of one year's study, available in Modern Foreign Languages, Maths and Further Maths.
-Students who complete an "Independent Research Project" and a "Global Perspectives" portfolio in addition to the three "Principal Subjects" are eligible for the award of the Cambridge Pre-U Diploma.
+The Cambridge Pre-U was linear, like the UK A level (the international A-level variant delivered by Cambridge International Examinations is also linear), and does not have any compulsory principal subjects as the International Baccalaureate does: students had a free choice of three such "Principal Subjects" out of 27.
+Additional subjects were also permitted to be taken, though not incorporated into the Diploma.
+There were also 'short courses', consisting of one year's study, available in Modern Foreign Languages, Maths and Further Maths.
+Students who completed an "Independent Research Project" and a "Global Perspectives" portfolio in addition to the three "Principal Subjects" were eligible for the award of the Cambridge Pre-U Diploma.

-According to the Cambridge International Examinations website of the Cambridge Pre-U, all the 'Ivy League' universities in the USA accepted the Cambridge Pre-U for the purposes of university entrance.
+All the 'Ivy League' universities in the USA accepted the Cambridge Pre-U for the purposes of university entrance.

-Cambridge Assessment International Education plans to withdraw its Cambridge Pre-U qualification.
-The last examination will be in June 2023, with a resit available in June 2024.
+Cambridge Assessment International Education withdrew the Cambridge Pre-U qualification for new entries, with the last examination being held in June 2023, though a resit was available in June 2024.
+The qualification was withdrawn as a review from Cambridge International found that the qualification was too similar to the reformed A-Levels.